tixierColin/breakout/README.md

 # breakout

-this is a simple breakout game made with html canvas and javascript
+this is an old simple breakout game i made with html canvas and javascript